cyber-tuna/cyber-tuna.github.io/pelican/content/pwnable-tw-start.md

 No good..
 ASLR seems to be enabled on the remote challenge server.
 In order to properly exploit this binary with ASLR, we'll need to somehow "leak" a stack address.
 We can then compute the offset between the leaked address and the start of our shellcode, which will remain constant regardless of where the stack is loaded into the process memory space - therefore providing a reliable method to compute the address of our shellcode.

 After poking around the binary a bit in Binary Ninja, I noticed a suspicious `push esp` instruction at the beginning of the main function.
 As "luck" would have it, the program only adds 0x14 to the stack in its cleanup postamble - just enough to clean up the 5 pushes for the output string, but not the stack pointer value pushed onto the stack at the start.
-Also lucky for us, the program moves esp into ecx (line 8048087) just prior to the write system call.
+Also lucky for us, the program moves esp into ecx (address 8048087) just prior to the write system call.
 For the write call, the string pointer value in ecx will be used for the buffer to be written to stdout.
-Therefore, if we use the buffer overflow from the read function (line 8048097) to redirect program control to line 8048087, we can force the program to leak a stack address.
-After the call to write, the program will continue to the vulnerable read function, which we'll exploit for a _second_ time, this time redirecting program control to our shellcode, which through a little experimentation in gdb, I discovered to be the leaked address + 20.
+Therefore, if we use the buffer overflow from the read function (address 8048097) to redirect program control to address 8048087, we can force the program to leak a stack address.
+After the call to write, the program will continue to the vulnerable read function, which we'll exploit for a _second_ time, this time redirecting program control to our shellcode, which through a little experimentation in gdb, I discovered to be the leaked address plus 20.

-The final pwntool sript is as follows:
+The final pwntools script is as follows:

 ```
 :::python3